davideperozzi/smoovy/packages/scroller/README.md

       cssTransform: {
         /**
          * If a section selector was passed, instead of animating
-         * the whole content wrapper only the selected sections
+         * the whole content wrapper, only the selected sections
          * will be animated.
 This gives you a huge performance boost
-         * in most browser, but also comes with a lot to care for.
+         * in most browser, but requires a lot of tweaking.
          * So use it wisely!
          */
         sectionSelector: 'section',